 Originally bred as a hunting and fighting dog, the Doberman can be a firm contender in the dog fighting pit because of their stamina and endurance.
 While this dog looks much slimmer than some of the other breeds on this list, don't let them fool you – Dobermans are known for their aggression and strength.

 Not many people know that Rottweilers are generally more aggressive, stronger and more dangerous (when not trained properly) than the famous Pit Bulls or other breeds.
-According to statistics, Rottweilers are the most scary dog out there.
+According to statistics, Rottweilers are the number one most scary dog out there due to how many dog bite accidents have been attributed to this breed compared to any other.

 Calm, courageous and confident, this popular fighting dog breed will challenge anything that confronts them.
-The Rottweiler is one of the most commonly used fighting dog breeds to this day not only due to their strength, but also because they won’t back down.
+The Rottweiler is one of the most commonly used fighting dog breeds to this day not only due to their strength, bite force and aggressiveness, but also because similar to Pit Bulls they will never back down.

 7. American Staffordshire Terrier